Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: Abstract

 \section{Abstract}

 Trajectory optimization has been used extensively in robotic systems.
-In particular, Differential Dynamic Programming (DDP) has performed well as an off-line planner or an online nonlinear model predictive control solver, with a lower computational cost compared with other general-purpose nonlinear programming solvers.
-However, standard DDP cannot handle any constraints or perform reasonable initialization of a state trajectory.
-In this paper, we propose a hybrid constrained DDP variant with a multiple-shooting framework.
-The main technical contributions are twofold: 1) In addition to inheriting the simplicity of the initialization in multiple shooting, a two-stage framework is developed to deal with state and control inequality constraints robustly without loss of the linear feedback term of DDP.
-Such a hybrid strategy offers a fast convergence of constraint satisfaction.
-2) An improved globalization strategy is proposed to exploit the coupled effects between line-searching and regularization, which is able to enhance the numerical robustness of DDP-like approaches.
-Our approach is tested on three constrained trajectory optimization problems with nonlinear inequality constraints and outperforms the commonly-used collocation and shooting methods in terms of runtime and constraint satisfaction.
+In particular, iterative Linear Quadratic Regulator (iLQR) has performed well as an off-line planner and online nonlinear model predictive control solver, with a lower computational cost.
+However, standard iLQR cannot handle any constraints or perform reasonable initialization of a state trajectory.
+In this paper, we propose a hybrid constrained iLQR variant with a multiple-shooting framework to incorporate general inequality constraints and infeasible states initialization.
+The main technical contributions are twofold: 1) In addition to inheriting the simplicity of the initialization in multiple-shooting settings, a two-stage framework is developed to deal with state and/or control constraints robustly without loss of the linear feedback term of iLQR.
+Such a hybrid strategy offers fast convergence of constraint satisfaction.
+2) An improved globalization strategy is proposed to exploit the coupled effects between line-searching and regularization, which is able to enhance the numerical robustness of the constrained iLQR approaches.
+Our approach is tested on various constrained trajectory optimization problems and outperforms the commonly-used collocation and shooting methods.